 Remember, it can be difficult to track and correlate lots of offline marketing activities.
 Read our guide on marketing mix modelling to understand how this can help you better understand your marketing activity.

-Here’s our summary of each attribution model type and what it’s best used for:
+Here is our summary of each attribution model type and what it’s best for:

 First-click: Understand which channels are driving traffic of converting users